wiktoriakeller/Hangman/README.md

 # Multiplayer hangman game
-Desktop application in which players guess the letters of the sacred word shared by all participants in a given room.
+Desktop application in which players guess the letters of the secret word shared by all participants in a given room.
 Every player has their own hangman and players in the same room can see other participants hangmen.
 Player gets a point for a correct guessed letter.
 There can be multiple games in different rooms at the same time, but in one room can be only up to six players.

 ## Technologies
 * C++